Wix has long had a bad rep for SEO. But is that bad rep still justified today?

 So we also recommend setting up Bing Webmaster Tools and verifying your site.

-Wix makes it easy to add your Bing Webmaster Tools verification tag (Marketing & SEO > SEO Tools > Site Verification).
+Wix makes it easy to add your Bing Webmaster Tools verification tag (Site & Mobile App > Website & SEO > SEO then scroll down and click on Site Verification).

-And you can also verify your site with Yandex Webmaster, or add custom code if there’s another search engine not listed.
+And you can also verify your site with Pinterest, Google Search Console, Naver Webmaster Tools and Yandex Webmaster, or add custom code if there’s another search engine not listed.

 Is Wix mobile-friendly?